 Transplantation is the optimal mode of renal replacement therapy for patients suffering from end-stage renal disease.
-Wound infections contribute to postoperative morbidity after transplantation ^[1] and are attributable to both the mandatory immunosuppression as well as to patient comorbidities at the time of surgery.
-The incidence of overall infectious complications during the first year after renal transplantation has been reported to be as high as 49% ^[2] with wound infection rate as high as 27% ^[3, 4, 5].
-In the case of simultaneous kidney and pancreas (SPK) transplantation, surgical site infections are higher (>75%) ^[6,7].
-Various risk factors contribute to impaired wound healing following kidney or SPK transplantation including recipient age greater than 60 years, patient dialysis pre- transplantation, a body mass index >30kg/m2, the need for post-operative plasmapheresis, use of thymoglobulin as induction therapy or its use in acute rejection, the use of mycophenolate mofetil- or sirolimus for maintenance immunosuppression and delayed graft function ^[10,11].
+Wound infections contribute to postoperative morbidity after transplantation1 and are attributable to both the mandatory immunosuppression, as well as to patient comorbidities at the time of surgery.
+The incidence of overall infectious complications during the first year after renal transplantation has been reported to be as high as 49%,2 with wound infection rate as high as 27%.3-5 In the case of simultaneous kidney and pancreas (SPK) transplantation, surgical site infections are higher (>75%).6-8 Various risk factors contribute to impaired wound healing following kidney or SPK transplantation, including recipient age greater than 60 years, patient dialysis pre-transplantation, a body mass index >30 kg/m2, the need for postoperative plasmapheresis, use of thymoglobulin as induction therapy or its use in acute rejection, the use of mycophenolate mofetil or sirolimus for maintenance immunosuppression, and delayed graft function.^{9,10}

 Enhancing blood flow to a surgical site is known to improve wound healing.
-Postoperative fluid overload is common in patients following renal or SPK transplantation as ensuring adequate vascular pre-load to the graft is paramount.
-Unfortunately, this often leads to significant edema which could compromise micro-capillary blood flow to the wound.
-Common practices to decrease edema include limb elevation, [12] activating the calf muscle pump which involves more accurately: requires reciprocating ankle plantar flexion and/or dorsiflexion [13] and mechanical devices such as compression stockings [14] or intermittent pneumatic compression (IPC) devices [15,16].
-Unfortunately, these strategies may not be effective in some patients with comorbid conditions that limit limb movement or in patients with contraindications to adequate compression, such as skin infections and vascular insufficiency.
+Postoperative fluid overload is common in patients following renal or SPK transplantation, as ensuring adequate vascular pre-load to the graft is paramount.
+Unfortunately, this often leads to significant edema, which could compromise micro-capillary blood flow to the wound.
+Common practices to decrease edema include limb elevation;11 activating the calf muscle pump, which requires reciprocating ankle plantar flexion and/or dorsiflexion;12 and mechanical devices such as compression stockings13 or intermittent pneumatic compression (IPC) devices.^{14,15} Unfortunately, these strategies may not be effective in some patients with comorbid conditions that limit limb movement or in patients with contraindications to adequate compression, such as skin infections and vascular insufficiency.
 In addition, current mechanical compression devices can be difficult to apply and uncomfortable, which decreases compliance.
-A method to increase blood flow involves transcutaneous direct muscular stimulation which utilizes electrical stimulation via electrodes applied to the skin to stimulate the calf muscle pump and promote lower limb venous blood flow, [17,18] [19].
-However, because of the high voltage intensity required to stimulate the muscle and subsequent discomfort, these devices have not been widely adopted in routine clinical use.
-GekoTM device is an alternative to direct electrical muscle stimulation for activating the calf muscle pump.
-[20] It is a self-contained neuromuscular stimulation device that adheres to the skin over the common peroneal nerve and delivers a lowvoltage stimulus at a frequency of 1 Hz, thereby activating the calf and foot musculature of the lower limb without the voltage-related discomfort.
-The MPA device has previously been shown to increases superficial femoral vein blood flow and velocity ^[20], reduce leg edema^[21], and improve chronic wound healing by enhancing transcutaneous oxygen tension (a predictor of tissue viability and ischemic wound healing) ^[22,23].
+A method to increase blood flow involves transcutaneous direct muscular stimulation, which uses electrical stimulation via electrodes applied to the skin to stimulate the calf muscle pump and promote lower limb venous blood flow.16-18 However, because of the high voltage intensity required to stimulate the muscle and subsequent discomfort, these devices have not been widely adopted in routine clinical use.
+GekoTM device is an alternative to direct electrical muscle stimulation for activating the calf muscle pump.19 It is a self-contained neuromuscular stimulation device that adheres to the skin over the common peroneal nerve and delivers a low-voltage stimulus at a frequency of 1 Hz, thereby activating the calf and foot musculature of the lower limb without the voltage-related discomfort.
+The muscle pump activator (MPA) device has previously been shown to increases superficial femoral vein blood flow and velocity, 19 reduce leg edema, 20 and improve chronic wound healing by enhancing transcutaneous oxygen tension (a predictor of tissue viability and ischemic wound healing).^{19,21}

-Promoting wound healing in the transplant population is challenging given the chronic immunosuppression and patient factors which contribute heavily to post-operative wound complications.
-The use of a muscle pump activator in enhancing wound healing in this population has never been evaluated.
-Herein, we report the outcomes of a randomized controlled trial testing whether the use of the MPA device compared to traditional stockings TED +IPC would enhance wound healing and surgical site infection rates following kidney and SPK transplantation.
+Promoting wound healing in the transplant population is challenging, given the chronic immunosuppression and patient factors that contribute heavily to postoperative wound complications.
+The use of a MPA in enhancing wound healing in this population has never been evaluated.
+Herein, we report the outcomes of a randomized, controlled trial testing whether the use of the MPA device compared to traditional stockings thrombo-embolic-deterrent + intermittent pneumatic compression (TED +IPC) would enhance wound healing and surgical site infection rates following kidney and SPK transplantation.